Bangkok·Day Trips

 Most days in Thailand leave you with photographs.
 A Kanchanaburi day trip from Bangkok leaves you with something harder to shake.

 By the time you board the van for the return journey at dusk, two completely different things will have happened to you.
 In the morning you will have stood at a war cemetery reading the names of men who died building a railway through the jungle at gunpoint.
-You will have walked across the actual Bridge over the River Kwai, felt the steel beneath your feet, and understood for the first time what that bridge actually cost.
+You will have walked across the actual River Kwai bridge, felt the steel beneath your feet, and understood for the first time what that bridge actually cost.
 By the afternoon, you will be standing in a waterfall — the water emerald green, fish nibbling your feet, the jungle loud and utterly indifferent to history.

 That contrast — grief and beauty, weight and release — is what makes Kanchanaburi unlike anywhere else in Thailand.